Gauge and diffeomorphism invariance from quantum information principles: Entanglement and magic-state generation in gluon and graviton scattering

-In this section, we review the entanglement and magic properties of gluons and gravitons scattering at tree-level \cite{nunez2025universality,gargalionis2025spin} in terms of the polarization states $R$ and $L$.
+In this section, we review the entanglement and magic-state properties of gluons and gravitons scattering at tree-level \cite{nunez2025universality,gargalionis2025spin} in terms of the polarization states $R$ and $L$.
 This process involves four Feynman diagrams, the $s$, $t$ and $u$ and quartic channels.
-The total scattering amplitude becomes:
+The total scattering amplitude becomes (see Methods secton for details):

 We are interested only in the generation of entanglement and magic, not in its possible transformation or conservation.
 Therefore, we restrict the initial state to be a product state of the polarizations.